 If you are coming from an inside sales background—or just have never done door-to-door sales before—there are some cold-knocking basics you should keep in mind before you hit the road.

 These may seem obvious, but when you’re focusing on the big stuff (like your awesome closing line or how to prospect smarter), the smaller things have a tendency to slip through the cracks.
-Don’t worry, though—we got your back.
+Don’t worry, though—we got your back with these quick tips:

 “Do Not Knock” registries are gaining traction around the United States.
 Think of them as the in-person equivalent to the Do Not Call list.